 Editions Jouvence 2021 12, 90

-Ève Ricard lives as she writes, carrying the desire of what is to come, to live.
-So she tells us "it is never too late", the best is yet to come.
+Ève Ricard lives as she writes, carrying the desire for what is to come, for what is to be lived.
+So she tells us "it's never too late", the best is yet to come.
 She writes for us, to be with us.
 With words that are both simple and crystal-clear, she seeks to touch the exactness of beauty.
-Through her poems, Ève Ricard opens beings to the diamond reflections of the moment, where the blessed go.
-"What is precious about your text is its simplicity.
-It is the great naturalness of those who have not made poetry a profession, nor even an art or a habit: a breath, rather, a breath in the suspended night.
+Through her poems, Ève Ricard opens people up to the diamond reflections of the moment, where the blessed go.
+"The precious thing about your text is its simplicity.
+It is the great naturalness of those who have not made poetry a profession, or even an art or a habit: a breath, rather, a breath in the suspended night.
 Christian Bobin

 Ève Ricard, a speech therapist by profession, is a French writer.
-The daughter of author Jean-François Revel and painter Yahne Le Toumelin, and the younger sister of writer and Buddhist monk Matthieu Ricard, she has suffered from Parkinson?s disease for many years and has drawn inspiration from it for her books.
-She is the author of Parkinson blues, The Lady of Words and A Star Dancing on Chaos.
+The daughter of author Jean-François Revel and painter Yahne Le Toumelin, and the younger sister of writer and Buddhist monk Matthieu Ricard, she has suffered from Parkinson's disease for many years and has drawn inspiration from it for her books.
+Her books include Parkinson blues, La Dame des mots and Une étoile qui danse sur le chaos.

-"Matthew's spiritual life and his camera are one and the same, and this is where these fleeting and eternal images come from.
+"Matthieu's spiritual life and his camera are one and the same, creating images that are both fleeting and eternal".

-I started taking pictures when I was about twelve years old.
+I started taking photographs when I was about twelve.
 I photographed puddles and reflections of light.
-People used to say, "Don't count on Matthew for family photos.
-I was not a city boy and always felt better in nature.
-I started to photograph more seriously at the age of fifteen, guided by my friend André Fatras, one of the pioneers of wildlife photography in France.
+People used to say: "Don't count on Matthieu for family photos".
+I wasn't a city boy and I always felt better in nature.
+I started photographing more seriously when I was fifteen, under the guidance of my friend André Fatras, one of the pioneers of wildlife photography in France.

-In 2000, while I was exhibiting at "Visa pour l?Image" in Perpignan, I met Hervé de La Martinière.
-From this meeting was born a solid friendship and a fruitful collaboration which saw the publication of a dozen albums of photographs: Himalaya bouddhiste (with Olivier and Danielle Föllmi), Tibet, regards de compassion; Un voyage immobile; Bhoutan; 108 Sourires; Visages de paix, terres de sérénité; Hymne à la beauté; Un demi-siècle dans l'Himalaya; Contemplations and Émerveillement.
+In 2000, while exhibiting at the "Visa pour l'Image" in Perpignan, I met Hervé de La Martinière.
+This meeting led to a solid friendship and a fruitful collaboration that saw the publication of a dozen albums of photographs: Himalaya bouddhiste (with Olivier and Danielle Föllmi), Tibet, regards de compassion; Un voyage immobile; Bhoutan; 108 Sourires; Visages de paix, terres de sérénité; Hymne à la beauté; Un demi-siècle dans l'Himalaya; Contemplations et Émerveillement.

-When I was making the images for Un voyage immobile, the Himalayas seen from a hermitage, I sat in the same place for a year, as if waiting for the light.
-But I wasn't waiting for anything, and I didn't plan to write a book: I was simply staying in my hermitage to make a retreat.
-From dawn to dusk, I contemplated a sublime landscape: the Himalayan range unfolded majestically before my eyes.
-Sometimes, an impromptu light would light up the scene for a few moments and I would take some pictures.
-The "magic moments" that make up this collection, all captured from the terrace of my hermitage or a few hundred metres away, are the fruit of this "waiting without waiting", of the harmony of nature mingling with the bliss of meditation.
+When I was making the images for Un voyage immobile, l'Himalaya vu d'un ermitage, I sat in the same place for a year, as if waiting for the light.
+But I wasn't waiting for anything and I wasn't planning to write a book: I was simply staying in my hermitage for a retreat.
+From dawn to dusk, I contemplated a sublime landscape: the Himalayan range unfurled majestically before my eyes.
+Occasionally, an impromptu flash of light would set the scene aflame for a few moments, and I'd snap a few images.
+The "magic moments" that make up this collection, all captured from the terrace of my hermitage or from a few hundred metres away, are the fruit of this "waiting without waiting", of the harmony of nature mingling with the bliss of meditation.

-Sometimes I don't take any pictures for months.
-Then the day comes when the people, the place and the light appear in such a beautiful way that I cannot resist making an image, an offering to all those who will lay their eyes on it.
-Cartier-Bresson said, "Photos take me, not the other way around.
-The ideal is to live in the place where you are photographing, so that time works in your favour: that an exceptional scene is offered to your eyes and you are present.
+Sometimes I don't take any photos for months on end.
+Then the day comes when the people, the place and the light emerge in such a beautiful way that I can't resist making an image, an offering to all those who will lay their eyes on it.
+Cartier-Bresson said: "Photographs take me, not the other way round".
+The ideal is to live in the place where you're photographing, so that time works in your favour: an exceptional scene comes into view and you're there.

 I have often contemplated and admired the work of the great photographers of the past, Ansel Adams, Ernst Haas (his masterpiece The Creation, in particular, which I revisit regularly), Galen Rowell and many others.
-I have made friends with a number of photographers whom I admire ?
-Henri-Cartier Bresson whom I knew as a teenager and became close to, Jim Brandenburg, Vincent Munier and Yann Arthus Bertrand, to name but a few.
+I've made friends with a number of photographers I admire - Henri-Cartier Bresson, whom I knew as a teenager and became close to, Jim Brandenburg, Vincent Munier and Yann Arthus Bertrand, to name but a few.
 I continue to learn from them.
-Sometimes I look at a particularly striking or inspiring image and spend a long time absorbing its beauty, its composition, or the message it conveys, an image that will remain in my memory and enrich my way of seeing.
+Sometimes I contemplate a particularly striking or inspiring image and spend a long time immersed in its beauty, its composition or the message it conveys, an image that will remain in my memory and enrich my way of seeing.
 A successful photograph is one that you never tire of looking at and that gives you a feeling of elevation.

-Matthieu Ricard, born in France in 1946 and son of French philosopher Jean-François Revel and painter Yahne Le Toumelin, is a Buddhist monk, humanitarian, author of books, translator and photographer.
-After a first trip to India in 1967 where he met great Tibetan spiritual masters, including his main masters, Kangyur Rinpoche and Dilgo Khyentse Rinpoche, he completed his doctorate in cellular genetics in 1972, and left to settle permanently in the Himalayan region where he has now lived for over 50 years.
+Matthieu Ricard, born in France in 1946 and the son of French philosopher Jean-François Revel and painter Yahne Le Toumelin, is a Buddhist monk, humanitarian, author, translator and photographer.
+After a first trip to India in 1967, where he met great Tibetan spiritual masters, including his principal masters, Kangyur Rinpoche and Dilgo Khyentse Rinpoche, he completed his doctorate in cellular genetics in 1972, and left to settle permanently in the Himalayas, where he has now lived for over 50 years.

 Violin: Guillaume Devin